SalmanAd01/CP-Bot/README.md

 2) CodeChef
 - To Get The Api of CodeChef You Need To Mail Them At api@codechef.com and Convey for what purpose you need there api
 - Then They Will Send One Form You Need To Fill That Form And Wait.
-Then You Will Get Mail From There Site And Now You Will Be Able To Get The API Token
+Then You Will Get Mail From There Side And Now You Will Be Able To Get The API Token
 - Documentation https://developers.codechef.com/#grant-types
 ## Contributor
 <a href="https://github.com/kunal097">